kinguinltdhk/Kinguin-eCommerce-API/HOWTO.md

 For this purpose we can use the `updatedSince`:

 ```
-curl -H "api-ecommerce-auth: [api-key]" -G --data-urlencode "updatedSince=2019-01-25T01:00:00+00:00" -XGET https://api2.kinguin.net/integrtion/v1/products
+curl -H "api-ecommerce-auth: [api-key]" -G --data-urlencode "updatedSince=2019-01-25T01:00:00+00:00" -XGET https://api2.kinguin.net/integration/v1/products
 ```

-The date provided in `updatedSince` filter should be in the right format `Y-m-d \ TH: i: sP` (please keep in mind that the dates are presented in `UTC` timezone).
+The date provided in `updatedSince` filter should be in the right format `Y-m-d\TH:i:sP` (please keep in mind that the dates are presented in `UTC` timezone).

 When you call the specified request, the value of the `updatedSince` parameter should indicates the time in which you made the last request using the` updatedSince` parameter.
 So you should always save the date when you use `updatedSince` filter.